 though, if that makes things overly complicated, maybe we can just stay as is now...

-#10 Updated by Pascal Baltazar almost 5 years ago
+#10 Updated by Pascal Baltazar about 5 years ago

 As Tim stated on the devel list :

 You should be able to turn it off and then back on without having to remember what it was before your turned it off.